imapsync/imapsync/README.md

                            host2 even if they are not subscribed on host1.

-     --prefix1      str  : Remove prefix str to all destination folders, usually INBOX. or INBOX/ or an empty string "". imapsync guesses the prefix if host1 imap server does not have NAMESPACE capability.
-This option should not be used, most of the time.
+     --prefix1      str  : Remove prefix str to all destination folders, usually "INBOX." or "INBOX/" or an empty string "". imapsync guesses the prefix if host1 imap server does not have NAMESPACE capability.
+So this option should not be used, most of the time.
      --prefix2      str  : Add prefix to all host2 folders.
 See --prefix1

-     --sep1         str  : Host1 separator in case NAMESPACE is not supported.
+     --sep1         str  : Host1 separator.
+This option should not be used, most of the time.
+                           Imapsync gets the separator from the server itself, by using NAMESPACE, or it tries to guess it from the folders listing (it counts
+                           characters / . \\ \ in folder names and choose the
+                           more frequent, or finally / if nothing is found.
-     --sep2         str  : Host2 separator in case NAMESPACE is not supported.
+     --sep2         str  : Host2 separator.

      --regextrans2  reg  : Apply the whole regex to each destination folders.
      --regextrans2  reg  : and this one. etc.
                            When you play with the --regextrans2 option, first add also the safe options --dry --justfolders Then, when happy, remove --dry, remove --justfolders.
-                           Have in mind that --regextrans2 is applied after prefix and separator inversion.
-For examples see
+                           Have in mind that --regextrans2 is applied after the automatic prefix and separator inversion.
+                           For examples see:
                            https://imapsync.lamiral.info/FAQ.d/FAQ.Folders_Mapping.txt

   OPTIONS/folders sizes

      --nofoldersizes     : Do not calculate the size of each folder at the beginning of the sync.
 Default is to calculate them.
      --nofoldersizesatend: Do not calculate the size of each folder at the end of the sync.
 Default is to calculate them.
      --justfoldersizes   : Exit after having printed the initial folder sizes.